kedro-org/kedro/docs/source/hooks/common_use_cases.md

 ### Debugging a pipeline

-To start a debugging session when an uncaught error is raised within your `pipeline`, implement the `on_pipeline_error` [Hook specification](/api/kedro.framework.hooks):
+To start a debugging session when an error is raised within your `pipeline` that is not caught, implement the `on_pipeline_error` [Hook specification](/api/kedro.framework.hooks):

 ```python
 import pdb